Langholm: Others

-The first female corporate member of the Institution of Civil Engineers, Dorothy Donaldson Buchanan, was born and raised in Langholm, daughter of Rev. James Donaldson Buchanan, the longtime minister in Langholm Parish.
+The first female corporate member of the Institution of Civil Engineers, Dorothy Donaldson Buchanan, was born and raised in Langholm, daughter of Rev. James Donaldson Buchanan, the long-time minister in Langholm Parish.

-David Thomas Richardson, a linguist and officer of the Bengal Army was born in Langholm.
+David Thomas Richardson, a linguist and officer in the Bengal Army, was born in Langholm.

+Between 1904 and 1913 the composer Francis George Scott was a teacher at Langholm Academy, where he taught and influenced the young Christopher Murray Grieve.

 Dave Stevenson, Olympic pole vaulter (1964 Tokyo Games) and businessman, was raised in the burgh and his company was based there.

 Economy

-Edinburgh Woollen Mill was founded in Langholm in 1946 by Drew Stevenson, however they moved their headquarters from Langholm to Carlisle in 2019.
+Edinburgh Woollen Mill was founded in Langholm in 1946 by Drew Stevenson but they moved their headquarters from Langholm to Carlisle in 2019.

 Buccleuch Estates have an office in Langholm and own much of the surrounding land.